giltayar/bilt/docs/getting-started.md

 bilt package-a package-b --no-upto -m "...."
 ```

 This builds the two packages (in the correct order), and only those two packages.
+Another build,
+this time without `--no-upto` will notice that `package-a` and `package-b` were built and so
+build up from those packages.

 If you want to build only one of the `upto`-s (for example, you changed a lower-level package
-used by all microservices, but want to build upto only one microservice), you can override
+used by all microservices, but want to build upto only one microservice), you can use
-the `.biltrc.json`:
+`--upto`, which will override the `upto` you defined in `.biltrc.json`:

 ```sh
 bilt package-a package-b --upto microservice-a -m "...."
 ```

-Instead of specifying package names, you can specify the package diredtory.
+Instead of specifying package names, you can specify the package directory.
 So if you're
 currently in the `package-a` directory, you can do this:

 ```sh